microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `npmRegistryUrl` (string).
 Default: `https://registry.yarnpkg.com`.
 NPM registry Url to install the runtime dependencies.

 -   `npmRegistryCredential` (connectedService:externalnpmregistry).
 Credentials to use for external registries to install the runtime dependencies.
-For registries in this organization/collection, leave this blank; the build’s credentials are used automatically.
+For registries in this organization/collection, leave this blank; the buildâ€™s credentials are used automatically.
+Note :
+      1. If you are using classic pipeline, '`project name` Build Service `Org name`' user should have Feed and Upstream Reader (Collaborator) role on the feed.
+      2. If you are using yml pipeline, 'Project Collection Build Service `Org name`' user should have Feed and Upstream Reader (Collaborator) role on the feed.